telefonicaid/fiware-skuld/tests/acceptance/README.rst

 - Change to the tests/acceptance folder of the project if not already on it

-- Run lettuce_tools with appropriate params (see available ones with the -h option)
+- Assign the PYTHONPATH environment variable executing "export PYTHONPATH=../.."

-- Run behave
+- Run behave features/ --tags ~@skip